Perun’s Profile Format¶

 import perun.profile.query

-Generator for iterating through all of the flattened items contained inside the resource w.r.t resources specification.
+Generator for iterating through the flattened items contained inside the resource w.r.t resources specification.

-Generator iterates through all of the items contained in the resource in flattened form (i.e. it does not contain nested dictionaries).
+Generator iterates through the items contained in the resource in flattened form (i.e. it does not contain nested dictionaries).
 Resources should be w.r.t resources specification.

 E.g. the following resource: